 Pregnancy Discrimination and Medical Leave

-This Q&A is intended to provide general information about pregnancy leave, medical leave, and discrimination laws.
+This Q&A is intended to provide general information about pregnant workers’ rights, medical and family leave, and anti-discrimination laws.
 It is not intended to provide legal advice or guidance as to whether such laws apply to you.
-Advice can only be provided by a qualified attorney, and then only after he or she has carefully reviewed the facts of your situation.
+Advice can only be provided by a qualified attorney, and then only after she or he has carefully reviewed the facts of your situation.

 Can I be fired just because I am pregnant?